Root estimation in Galton-Watson trees

-We would like to be able to analyze the unconditional correctness of the {\sc MLE} $\pr\{\mle\}$ on a Galton-Watson tree with offspring probability $p_i$.
-In both of the cases above, $\pr\{\mle\}$ was not a random variable and we had $\pr\{\mle\} = \{\mle \mid F_n\}$.
-We will not always be so lucky, and for the general case we will need certain results from the theory of branching processes.
+We would like to be able to analyze the unconditional correctness of the {\sc MLE} $\pr\{\mle\}$ on a Galton--Watson tree with offspring probability $p_i$. {In general, $\pr\{\mle\}$ is a random variable that depends on the free-tree structure of the Galton-Watson tree, and} we will need certain results from the theory of branching processes.
 This section contains a potpourri of lemmas and small results that will be useful in the upcoming sections and examples.
 The casual reader may choose to skim through them in anticipation of the main theorems of the next section, returning to enjoy the proofs after seeing the lemmas used in action.

-\boldlabel Events on the conditional tree. \hldest{xyz}{}{conditional} Let $B$ be some event concerning an unconditional Galton-Watson tree $T$ with offspring distribution $\xi$.
+\boldlabel Events on the conditional tree. \hldest{xyz}{}{conditional} Let $B$ be some event concerning an unconditional Galton--Watson tree $T$ with offspring distribution $\xi$.
 We would like to establish useful tools for working with

-using the random walk representation of conditional Galton-Watson trees.
-First, suppose that we number the nodes in $T$ (in preorder, say).
+using the random walk representation of conditional Galton--Watson trees.
+First, suppose that we number the nodes in $T$ (in {depth-first} preorder, say).
 Each node $i$ has degree $\xi_i$ and if $\xi_1, \xi_2,\ldots$ are independent and all distributed as $\xi$, then we have \special{ps:[/pdfm { /big_fat_array exch def big_fat_array 1 get 0 0 put big_fat_array 1 get 1 0 put big_fat_array 1 get 2 0 put big_fat_array pdfmnew } def}

 Defining two events

 and \newcount\eventAeq \eventAeq=\eqcount \advance\eqcount by 1